The bullish engulfing pattern is a chart pattern that forms when a new candlestick opens lower and then closes higher than the entire previous candle.

 The Bullish Engulfing pattern indicates a rise in buying interest which engulfs a range of the prior candlestick low surpassing candlestick highs.
 As a result, buying action will close at high with little or no upward change.

-This has been found to move buyers onto the next candle.
-In case the next candle closes at a high rate than the charting pattern, an uptrend will start to form.
+This has been found to move buyers onto the next candle and is typical to see a new trend form.

 How the Bullish Engulfing pattern works